deeppavlov/chatsky/docs/source/user_guides/context_guide.rst

 * Public methods that get called manually in custom callbacks and in functions that depend on the context.
 * Methods that are not designed for manual calls and get called automatically during pipeline runs, i.e. quasi-private methods.
-You may still need them when developing extensions or heavily modifying DFF.
+You may still need them when developing extensions or heavily modifying Chatsky.

 Public methods
 ^^^^^^^^^^^^^^